Uberspace/lab/source/guide_django.rst

  ALLOWED_HOSTS = ['isabell.uber.space']

-If you need to add multiple host names, seperate thim with commas like this:
+If you need to add multiple host names, separate them with commas like this:

 ::